Stay connected

-As we complete the season of goal-setting and engage in our work to tackle those goals during the coming year, we examine how accounts payable departments can best set goals and measure performance in these challenging financial times.
-By following our recommendations for a formal goal-setting and performance review process your department will shape up to be at its best in 2023 and beyond.
+As we approach the end of the year and begin forming our goals for the upcoming year, we reflect on how accounts payable departments can set meaningful goals and measure performance in these challenging financial times.
+By following our recommendations for a formal goal-setting and performance review process, your AP department will be well-prepared to excel in 2025 and beyond.

 The accounts payable department’s three biggest areas of responsibility are:

-Documenting and disseminating accurate information within the accounts payable function is a requirement to producing an accurate balance sheet, which is why accuracy, efficiency and adaptability are all essential to the success of your AP organization.
+Documenting and disseminating accurate information within the accounts payable function is a requirement to producing an accurate balance sheet.
+This is why accuracy, efficiency, and adaptability are all essential to the success of your AP organization.

 The AP function is central to how every business operates.
 If an AP department is running with a high level of functionality, it will: